 Luckily, there are other ways to make your resume seem more finance-oriented.

-- Courses: You can take finance courses on your own, like our online finance course.
+- Courses: You can take finance courses and earn certificates on your own.
 It’ll also prepare you for the interviews.
 On the resume, you can reference it under the Education or Additional sections.

 - Stock Portfolio: Open a brokerage account to invest your own stock portfolio.
 We recommend Robinhood or Ameritrade, both of which are free.
 This would go under the Additional section.